 1. GLOBAL ASTROPHYSICS

-After developing Global Mechanics to provide an alternative explanation for the predictions in Einstein’s Theory of General Relativity, Global Physics became a theory of everything.
+After developing Global Mechanics to provide an alternative explanation for the predictions in Einstein’s Theory of General Relativity, the theory of Global Physics, an interpretation of QM and GR, became a theory of everything.

 Given already-discovered absolute horizons, and the fact that we wanted to submit a criticism of the Big Bang Theory for some time now, we decided to study implications of Global Mechanics on Astrophysics and Cosmology.

-In the Universe, elastic energy produces changes in the global aether.
+In the Universe, elastic energy produces changes in the Global Aether –quantum foam, strings or space-time with mechanical properties.
 In other words, the Principle of Conservation of Matter and Energy or Global Conservation Principle remains.

 Global Astrophysics has a mechanical and not relativistic nature.
-Within this definition, basis of the gravitational model is the existence of global aether: an unbreakable reticular structure of matter present throughout the Universe.
+Within this definition, the basis of the gravitational model is the existence of Global Aether: an unbreakable reticular structure of matter present throughout the Universe.
 This structure will be the physical support of gravity, mass and kinetic energy and, indirectly, of electromagnetic waves.

 Consequently, many criticisms could be made of Global Physics, but not that of being an ad hoc theory –unless it is ad hoc for physical reality in its various manifestations.

-Perhaps because it is a field so little explained by present-day science, proposals put forth by the Global Physics might garner a little more attention, despite being less likely to be correct than those proposals concerning gravitation, electromagnetism and the formation of elementary particles with mass.
+Perhaps because it is a field so little explained by present-day science, proposals put forth by the Global Physics might garner a bit of attention, despite being less likely to be correct than those proposals concerning gravitation, electromagnetism and the formation of elementary particles with mass.

-We all know that the most difficult step in a paradigm shift is the change itself and not the new paradigm.
+We all know that the most challenging step in a paradigm shift is the change itself and not the new paradigm.

 In this book following elements can be highlighted: